-Action 2.1.1 Recognition and Response

-Ensure that recognising and responding to vulnerability is everyone's business, especially at first point of contact

-ORGANISATIONAL IMPACT

-A force that is confident in it's ability to recognise and assess vulnerability at the earliest opportunity and responds appropriately reducing the risk to the individual, community and public.

-Victims and their families are confident that vulnerability is recognised at first point of contact and responded to empathetically using a trauma informed approach.

-Objective 1: To identify vulnerable people, communities (including victims and perpetrators) and related threat, risk and harm at an early stage

-Objective 2: To ensure officers/staff are equipped to manage risk and assess needs, as well as support and safeguard those requiring it

-Objective 3: To embed and employ a trauma informed approach
+Action 2.1.1 Recognition & Response Return to Action Plan Ensure that recognising and responding to vulnerability is everyone's business, especially at first point of contact ORGANISATIONAL IMPACT A force that is confident in its ability to recognise and assess vulnerability at the earliest opportunity and responds appropriately reducing the risk to the individual, community and public.
+EXTERNAL IMPACT Victims and their families are confident that vulnerability is recognised at first point of contact and responded to empathetically using a trauma informed approach.
+Objective 1: To identify vulnerable people, communities (including victims and perpetrators) and related threat, risk and harm at an early stage Objective 2: To ensure officers/staff are equipped to manage risk and assess needs, as well as support and safeguard those requiring it Objective 3: To embed and employ a trauma informed approach What do we mean?

 At an operational level, officers/staff are able to identify vulnerable individuals at an early stage, thereby reducing the risk of harm.
+What are forces doing?

 Many forces use tools to identify and respond to vulnerability and are developing apps to analyse and visualise the data in order to identify 'harm spots' and vulnerable people.
 A number of forces have created specific roles to assist in identifying and responding to vulnerability, for example Problem Solving Coordinators.

-Some forces hold multi-agency meetings to review incidents/identify people at risk of vulnerability and assess what further action may be needed.
+Some forces hold multi-agency meetings to review incidents/identify people at risk of vulnerability and assess what further action may be needed What do we mean?

 Officers/staff are able to identify, assess and manage risk, supporting and safeguarding individuals where needed.
+What are forces doing?

 Many forces use apps, data analytics and assessment tools to identify and manage risk.
 An example is Call Assist, an automated system which identifies the previous history of callers and uses a vulnerability assessment framework.
 Forces have a variety of training packages from a 6 week intensification program, to officers cascading expertise to other officers.
 Some forces have evaluations of their practices e.g. mystery shopper deployments and force control room call reviews.
 Several forces have implemented additional measures e.g. a separate booking in desk for people experiencing vulnerability, the Safe Space Scheme and the vulnerable suspect pilot.
+What do we mean?

 The force has a well-defined trauma informed approach which is embedded within their response to vulnerability.
+What are forces doing?

 Forces have started rolling out multi-agency Trauma Informed training to staff and officers.
 This develops knowledge of Adverse Childhood Experiences and how to recognise trauma.
+Evidence

-- 1.1 The force manages incoming calls, assesses risk and prioritises its response well. - 1.2 The force deploys its resources to respond to victims and incidents in an appropriate manner. - 2.1 The workforce interacts with the public fairly and respectfully. - 4.1 The force has effective oversight of its response to public contact and understands risk effectively at first point - 4.2 The force provides an appropriate response to incidents, including those involving vulnerable people.

-Vulnerability-related Risks Making Safeguarding Personal: What might 'good' look like for the police?

-Working Definition of Trauma Informed Practice

-Policing and health collaboration: Landscape review 2021
+How do we know?
+Related PEEL Measures - 1.1 The force manages incoming calls, assesses risk and prioritises its response well. - 1.2 The force deploys its resources to respond to victims and incidents in an appropriate manner. - 2.1 The workforce interacts with the public fairly and respectfully. - 4.1 The force has effective oversight of its response to public contact and understands risk effectively at first point of contact. - 4.2 The force provides an appropriate response to incidents, including those involving vulnerable people.
+Professional and enhanging risk Victim enterprenent and enhanced to the control of the control o Useful Links Vulnerability-related Risks Making Safeguarding Personal: What might 'good' look like for the police?
+Working Definition of Trauma Informed Practice Policing and health collaboration: Landscape review 2021